VUIIS/dax/docs/manage_a_project.rst

 Set/Reset Assessors to Run
 --------------------------

-If you need to set an assessors to run or reset a large number of assessors to run because they failed, you can use XnatSwitchProcessStatus.
+If you need to set an assessor to run or reset a large number of assessors to run because they failed, you can use XnatSwitchProcessStatus.
 We are going to reset all the dtiQA_v2 assessors on our test project VUSTP to NEED_TO_RUN because we want them to rerun:

 - XnatSwitchProcessStatus -p VUSTP -s NEED_TO_RUN -t dtiQA_v2 -d